S-MORA/admin_panel/README.md

 Post MVP
 ----
-Yet to come: Deletion with AJAX, User authentication, D3 & file upload to AWS S3.
+Yet to come: Deletion with AJAX, D3 & file upload to AWS S3.